bcw222/chromium-website/site/updates/trust-token/index.md

 Last updated January 4, 2022.

-The Trust Token API has been running in Origin Trial since Chrome 84, running at 50% on Dev/Canary/Beta and 10% on Stable.
+The Private State Token API has been running in Origin Trial since Chrome 84, running at 50% on Dev/Canary/Beta and 10% on Stable.
 It is currently running through to Chrome 101.

 Chrome 84-88 supports [TrustTokenV1](https://github.com/WICG/trust-token-api/tree/36da1948de580fa4efb61a3ec324a608edca8c68) which includes verification of the Redemption Record.